-Cluster means in Table 2 reveals the best cluster for various characters.
-If a breeding programme is aimed at higher fruit yield with thick pericarp then genotype (MT-4 oblong) from cluster III can be selected as parent in hybridization programme as it showed highest mean yield per plant, fruit length, fruit diameter and average fruit weight.
+Cluster means in Table 2 reveal the best cluster for various characters.
+If a breeding programme is aimed at higher fruit yield with thick pericarp then genotype (MT-4 oblong) from cluster III can be selected as parent in hybridization programme as it had the highest mean yield per plant, fruit length, fruit diameter and average fruit weight.
 If a breeding programme is aimed at earliness, then genotype in cluster V (MT-5) showing least days to 50% flowering and days to first fruit harvest can be selected.
-Similarly, to improve quality parameters like TSS, ascorbic acid, juice percentage, β -carotene, and lycopene content then genotype in cluster IV (BT-10) can be utilized.
+Similarly, when breeding for quality parameters like TSS, ascorbic acid, juice percentage, β -carotene, and lycopene content then genotype in cluster IV (BT-10) can be utilized.

 The selection of parents to be included in hybridization programme should be based on genetic distance.
 Parental lines selected from clusters III, IV, V and II may be used in a hybridization programme, since hybridization between divergent parents is likely to produce wide variability and transgressive segregations with high heterotic effects (Rama, 6).
-Such recommendations by which genotypes from the diverse cluster can be utilised as promising parents for hybridization programme to obtain high heterotic response and thus better segregants in tomato for industrial purpose was also reported by Mehta and Asati (5).
+Such recommendations by which genotypes from the diverse clusters can be utilised as promising parents for hybridization programme to obtain high heterotic response and thus better segregants in tomato for industrial purpose was also reported by Mehta and Asati (5).

-The above findings illustrated that, the smallest inter-cluster distance was observed between clusters II and IV (44.03) followed by cluster I and II (62.05).
+The above findings illustrated that, the smallest inter-cluster distance was observed between II and IV (44.03) followed by cluster I and II (62.05).
 The lines belonging to these clusters were relatively closer to each other, in comparison to lines grouped in other clusters.
 Such analysis was meant to avoid selection of parents from genetically homogeneous clusters, and maintain a relatively broad genetic base.
-Moreover, genotype MT-4 Oval big of monogenotypic cluster III can be utilized in the development of hybrids/varieties for the yield and related traits like number of primary branches, fruit length, fruit diameter, average fruit weight and fruit yield per plant.
-Similarly, BT-10 of cluster IV can be utilized for quality traits, viz., TSS, ascorbic acid, juice, β -carotene and lycopene content.
-These quality traits are important help in metabolite profiling of the germplasm (Lee et al., 3).
+Moreover, genotype MT-4 Oval big of monogenotypic cluster III can be utilized in the development of hybrids/ varieties for the yield and related traits like number of primary branches, fruit length, fruit diameter, average fruit weight and fruit yield per plant.
+Similarly, BT-10 of cluster IV can be utilized for guality traits, viz.
+TSS, ascorbic acid, juice, β-carotene and lycopene contents.